nscaledev/baski/README.md

 ### More info

-For more flags and more info, run `baski --help`
+For more flags and info, run `baski --help`

 ### Running locally